 First, reflect.
 Spend time thinking about how getting involved in undergraduate research can complement your academic experience and prepare you for your future goals.

 Second, note that not all research is listed as a ‘job’ or internship.
-More often than not, researchers are eager to have students show initiative and reach out to them.
+More often than not, faculty mentors and researchers are eager to have students show initiative and reach out to them.
 It shows commitment, curiosity and will allow a faculty member to decide if it might be a good match.
 Because the research environment often involves some type of mentorship, a ‘good match’ between faculty and student is very important.
 This is not a traditional job search.
 You are advised to treat this as an opportunity not an expectation.
 Faculty are under no obligation to involve undergraduates in their work.